watsonmw/fe2-intro/docs/overview.md

 Which brings us to the view dependant rendering paths:

-- When the planet covers most of the screen the background colour is changed to the surface colour to avoid overdraw.
+- When the planet covers most of the screen the background colour is changed to the sky or ground colour to avoid overdraw.
 - When the planet is at the edge of the screen, or you were viewing along the surface, the outline is rendered with a single Bézier curve.
 Any atmospheric bands are rendered with additional Bézier curves.
-- When the planet outline is elliptical, it is rendered with two Bézier curves.
+- When the planet outline covers enough of the screen to be elliptical, it is rendered with two Bézier curves.

 When it comes to rasterising the planet, a custom multi-colour span renderer is used.
-The renderer generates an outline of the planet, then adds surface details, and finally great arcs for shading are applied on top.
-This generates a set of colour flips / colour changes per span line within an overall outline, which were sent to the rasteriser.
+The renderer generates an outline of the planet, then adds surface details, and finally arcs for shading are applied on top.
+This generates a set of colour flips / colour changes per span line within an overall outline, which are sent to the rasteriser.

 <figure>
 <img src="rings.png" alt="Star with Rings">